nadiaaldrich/project_2/README.md

 ## Background:

-UNHCR, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.
+**UNHCR**, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

 This agency gathers data that covers the movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), and stateless).